 Under the current Government and Church of England Guidelines we are still able to meet indoors in the 6th form block at St Crispin's school on Sunday mornings at 10:30am.
-However under the guidelines, there will not be any children's activities.
-Services will be geared to accommodate children in the service with provision of activity sheets and services being shorter.
+There are groups for children aged 2-school year 6, which run according to Covid guidelines.

 Meeting together is the best way we can encourage one another to keep going, and growing, in faith.
 So, no wonder the Lord warns us so clearly not to neglect meeting in these ways (Heb 10:23-25).
 We completely understand that concerns about health mean some in the church family will need to continue to stay away for now.
 The latest guidance from the Government places some significant limits on what we are to do.
 More information about what you can expect and what you need to do (including booking) if you’re planning to come along (click on the headings for more information).